DataAnts-AI/VideoTranscriber/README.md

 ```

 ## Usage
-1. Set your base folder where OBS recordings are stored
+1. Set your base folder where video/audio recordings are stored
-2. Select a recording from the dropdown
+2. Select a recording from the dropdown (supports MP4, AVI, MOV, MKV, M4A)
 3. Choose transcription and summarization models
 4. Configure performance settings (GPU acceleration, caching)
 5. Select export formats and compression options